The-R4V3N/DataIntegrity-Security_Project/server/README.md

 The server-side application is organized into the following C++ modules:

-1. **`SessionManager.cpp`** - Manages client sessions, particularly ensuring efficient handling of a single session at a time, as per project requirements.
+1. **`Session Module`** - Manages client sessions, particularly ensuring efficient handling of a single session at a time, as per project requirements.
-2. **`CommunicationHandler.cpp`** - Handles the communication protocol with the client, using secure methods as specified in the project requirements.
+It also handels the advanced security measures, including HMAC-SHA256, AES-256, and RSA-2048 encryption protocols, to secure data transmission.
-3. **`SecurityHandler.cpp`** - Implements advanced security measures, including HMAC-SHA256, AES-256, and RSA-2048 encryption protocols, to secure data transmission.
+2. **`Communication Module`** - Handles the communication protocol with the client, using secure methods as specified in the project requirements.
-4. **`HardwareController.cpp`** - Interfaces with the Olimax ESP32-EVB's hardware components, such as sensors and LEDs, to perform operations based on client requests.
+3. **`Main Source`** - The main source file that orchestrates the server-side application, including session management and communication handling.

 ## Features